AdobeDocs/experience-manager-64.en/help/assets/using/aem-cc-integration-best-practices.md

 You can leverage the following capabilities if you want to upload assets in bulk:

-* To upload large/hierarchical folders, use AEM Desktop App, which provides a [Folder Upload](/sites/administering/using/aem-desktop-app.md#main-pars-title-f8d7) feature in the AEM Assets Web UI.
+* To upload large/hierarchical folders, use AEM Desktop App, which provides a [Folder Upload](https://helpx.adobe.com/experience-manager/desktop-app/aem-desktop-app.html#bulkupload) feature.
 You can also upload hierarchical folder structures.
 Assets are uploaded in background and, therefore, it is not tied to a web browser session
 * If you want to upload a few files from a single folder, drag them directly from desktop to the Web UI or use the Create option in the AEM Assets web UI.

 >[!NOTE]